01

 3. When the end-customer loads the connect page (or bare iframe), we run a GeoIP + VPN-detection check on their request IP.
 If GeoIP returns a clean country we silently migrate the line to the matching hub before the QR appears (“Setting up…” spinner for ~5–10s).
 If the IP is flagged as a VPN / proxy / hosting connection we render a country dropdown and let the customer confirm.

-4. Falls back to NL for unmapped or indeterminate countries — safe default for any European/MEA customer, slight geographic mismatch but fine for Mode A companion linking.
+4. Falls back to NL for unmapped or indeterminate countries — safe default for any European/MEA customer, slight geographic mismatch but fine.

-Geographic match to the customer's phone is a hygiene signal for WhatsApp's anti-abuse, not a strict requirement — WA Web is designed for “primary on phone, companion elsewhere” (laptop at the office, hotel WiFi, etc).
+Geographic match to the customer's phone is a hygiene signal for WhatsApp's anti-abuse, not a strict requirement.
 Layer 3 only fires for embeds that involve a page render — the default connect page and Option 1 (bare iframe).
 Raw-image embeds (Option 2) skip Layer 3 since there's no UI moment to refine, so on that path you should always pass country_hint or customer_phone_e164.

 POST /api/v1/wa/lines // same agency_external_user_id, line already active